 The unit must be stored in an upright position (see photographs) but can easily fit in a motorhome garage, underneath the bed or stowed in the back of a car if you have a caravan.
 There are multi choices and we advise you to consider this before purchasing.

 The condensor will trickle water when the unit is in use depending on how hot and how much use there is - this is perfectly normal.
-There are several options if you are worreid about a wet ground sheet (please do remember the condesor air is warm so it may be warm in your awning!).
+There are several options if you are worried about a wet ground sheet (please do remember the condensor air is warm so it may be warm in your awning!).
 You can either use a different window (easiest option!) or if you need to use the unit on that particular window, place a bucket or other container underneath the condensor to collect the water that will be pumped out.
+Do not attempt to continually drain the water as the unit requires water to work and the bung should remain in place.

 The combined weight is 19.4Kg so if you are able bodied you can install the units by yourself but of course it is much easier if you have a helper!

-The units are not suitable for hanging from the top of a partially opened glass window.
+The units are not suitable for hanging from the top of a partially opened glass window due to safety and practicality reasons.

 We have a demonstration unit available in our premises.
-The unit hangs on a section of a caravan wall and will allow you to understand how the brackets work and the level of cool air you will benefit from - please call us to arrange an appointment.
-We are open Monday to Friday (closed weekends) during office hours.
-Call 01780 761372 for further information.
+The unit hangs on a section of a caravan wall and will allow you to understand how the brackets work and the level of cool air you will benefit from.
+We are open Monday to Friday (closed weekends) during office hours please call us to arrange an appointment 01780 761372 or for further information.

 Yes, if you have use of shore electrical supply or have an appropriate inverter you can use this unit on your vessel.
 We would recommend you scroll through the technical information and photographs to ascertain how and where this might work best for you.